legallyconfused/Samsung-Tab-2-10.1-P5110/README.md

-Essentially, these files will help mod / root / install a Custom ROM on your Samsung Tab 2 10.1 p4wifi model.
+Essentially, these files will help mod / root / install a Custom ROM on your Samsung Tab 2 10.1 P5110